Azure/communication-ui-library/samples/CallingStateful/README.md

 1. Login as a CTE user - See our CTE [documentation](https://azure.github.io/communication-ui-library/?path=/docs/communicationasteamsuser--page) for more instructions on how to login
 2. Login as a ACS user - Just enter a name the server will do the rest

 Once you have login you will be on the home page.
-To make a call you can simply enter the id of any user in the `Acs or Teams user ID` field.
-This can be the id of an Azure Communication Services user in your resrouce's scope.
+To make a call you can simply enter the id of any user in the `ACS or Teams user ID` field.
+This can be the id of an Azure Communication Services user in your resrouces scope.
 Or a Teams user from an org that you have [federated your resource](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/voice-video-calling/get-started-teams-call-queue?pivots=platform-web) with.

 ![Homepage](./Media/homescreen.png)